DanielSnor/Zpravobot.news/DOCS/settings.md

 AMPERSAND_REPLACEMENT: ` a `
 ```

-Your replacement has to stay between those apostrophe chars, without that the whole script will fail.
+Your replacement has to stay between those apostrophe chars; without that, the whole script will fail.

 ### COMMERCIAL_SENTENCE - string